yncyrydybyl/poll-reader/README.md

 ## To Do

-This is a POC: Notably, pagination is missing, so if your poll has a lot of answers, we will only look at the latest 100 of them as returned by the server.
+This is a POC:
+Notably, pagination of all the poll answers is missing.
+So if your poll has a lot of answers, we will only look at the latest 100 of them as returned by the server.